-When new staff, volunteers or counsellors join our charity they will be informed of the safeguarding arrangements in place and given a copy of our safeguarding policy, the NSCP guide to safer working practice and told who our Designated Safeguarding Person is.
+When new staff, volunteers or counsellors join our charity they will be informed of the safeguarding arrangements in place and given a copy of our safeguarding policy and told who our Designated Safeguarding Person is.
 All staff and volunteers who have a direct responsibility for children should participate in training courses on Safeguarding Children issues.
 Training must be completed within 3 months of induction and repeated every 3 years.
 Policies should be reviewed and re-read every year with training/distribution lists to ensure all staff are included.
 Staff will be asked to confirm in writing that they have read and understood the policies and procedures.